safl/pychapel/README.md

 # README #

-Repository backing: chapel-for-python-programmers.readthedocs.org
+Documentation: pychapel.readthedocs.org

 ### What is this repository for? ###

-* Repository for "Chapel for Python Programmers"
+* Repository for "pyChapel"
 * Work in Progress...

 ### How do I get set up? ###

-* Install sphinxdoc (http://sphinx-doc.org/) and the Python packages pybtex and sphinxcontrib-bibtex

-* Create an account on https://readthedocs.org/
-* Send me an email
+Take a look at the installation-guide on pychapel.readthedocs.org

 ### Contribution guidelines ###